MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] You will be redirected to the **Resource** page for your new Azure Health Bot.
 Select the **Management portal** link in the Essential section to open your Azure Health Bot instance configuration page.

-    > [NOTE] Note: Please copy this Management portal link and store it to access the Health Bot later.
+    > [!NOTE] Note: Please copy this Management portal link and store it to access the Health Bot later.

     ![Text, letter Description automatically generated](./IMAGES/Lab02/L2P9.png)